(photo credit: Vixyao)

-Chinese President Hu Jintao was on hand to swear Chui in.
+Chinese President Hu Jintao swore Chui in.
 He praised Macau’s passing of Article 23 state security legislation.
-The article which came into effect in March 2009 under former leader Edmund Ho prohibits and punishes acts of “treason, secession, and subversion” against the Chinese government, as well as “preparatory acts” leading to any of the three acts.
+The article which came into effect in March 2009 under Ho prohibits and punishes acts of “treason, secession, and subversion” against the Chinese government, as well as “preparatory acts” leading to any of the three acts.
 Critics are wary about the ambiguous catch-all language of the act.
 But Hu said Article 23 “fully reflects the strong sense of responsibility of the government, Legislative Assembly and people of all circles of the Macau SAR to safeguard national security and interests.”

-Front and central to those interests is protecting Macau’s gambling interests.
-Since 1999, Macau, which has 31 casinos, has overtaken Las Vegas and Atlantic City combined in terms of casino revenues.
+Central to those interests is protecting Macau’s gambling economy.
+Since 1999, Macau, which has 31 casinos, has overtaken Las Vegas and Atlantic City combined in casino revenues.
 It is now the world’s biggest gambling centre with an annual revenue of $12 billion.
-International gambling companies like Las Vegas Sands Corp. and Wynn Resorts have invested Invest billions of dollars in the local industry.
-When it opened in August 2007 the $2.4 billion Venetian Macao Resort became the world’s largest casino with 3,000 hotel suites, a 15,000 sports arena, a 6,000 banquet hall and floor space for gambling games more than three times as large as the biggest in Las Vegas.
-But there are dangers inherent in solely relying on a gambling economy and there is also the stench of corruption.
+International gambling companies like Las Vegas Sands Corp. and Wynn Resorts have invested billions in the local industry.
+When it opened in August 2007 the $2.4 billion Venetian Macao Resort became the world’s largest casino with 3,000 hotel suites, a 15,000 sports arena, a 6,000 banquet hall and floor space for gambling games more than three times as large as any in Las Vegas.
+But there are dangers in relying on a gambling economy and there is also the stench of corruption.

-Three years ago the US Treasury accused a Macau bank of laundering money on behalf of North Korean leaders engaged in nuclear proliferation.
+Three years ago the US Treasury accused a Macau bank of laundering money for North Korean leaders engaged in nuclear proliferation.
 The US accused a family-owned Banco Delta of holding $25 million in profits from counterfeit US dollars, cigarettes and drugs made in North Korea.
-However they were prevented from freezing the assets after it became a sticking point in negotiations over North Korea’s nuclear program.
+They were prevented from freezing the assets after it became a sticking point in negotiating North Korea’s nuclear program.
 According to former State Office official David Asher, the investigations “demonstrated the awareness of the Macao authorities to these things.”

-While the stench of corruption never quite reached Edmund Ho, it got near enough to him for Beijing to abandon support of him.
-But it is questionable if they will listen to the voice of the protesters who want the government to combat corruption and stop selling land cheaply to the casino operators and developers.
-China is determined to make a success of Macau and with 90,000 PLA troops in the tiny garrison is well able to dictate terms.
-It is also shrinking the physical distance between the one country and two systems by building a new $10.7 billion 50km-long bridge that will link Guangdong Province to Hong Kong and Macao.
-When built, it will cut driving time from Macau to Hong Kong from 3 hours to 30 minutes.
+The stench of corruption got near enough to Edmund Ho for Beijing to abandon support.
+But they are unlikely to listen to protesters who want the government to combat corruption and stop selling land cheaply to the casino operators and developers.
+China is determined to make a success of Macau and can dictate terms with 90,000 PLA troops in the tiny garrison.
+It is also shrinking the physical distance between the one country and two systems by building a new $10.7 billion 50km-long bridge to link Guangdong Province to Hong Kong and Macao.
+It will cut driving time from Macau to Hong Kong from 3 hours to 30 minutes.